The first Rs 10 lakh: why it's harder than the next 10 (and what that means on a Nepali salary)

 This is the part that breaks more first-10-lakhs than any market crash.
 Three rules:

-• Treat top-ups as one-way.
+- Treat top-ups as one-way.
 Once money goes in, it doesn't come out unless the emergency-fund layer has failed first.
-That's what the 3-month emergency fund is for — to absorb shocks so the investing pot doesn't get drained at the wrong time.
+That is the job of the 3-month emergency fund: absorb shocks so the investing pot doesn't get drained at the wrong time.

-• Don't watch the corpus monthly.
-In years 1–4, the daily NEPSE noise will be louder than the return itself.
-The monthly review is for checking the transfer happened, not for evaluating the portfolio.
+- Don't watch the corpus monthly.
+In years 1–4, the daily NEPSE noise will drown out the return.
+Use the monthly review for checking the transfer happened, not for evaluating the portfolio.

 What changes after Rs 10 lakh